fairlearn/fairlearn/docs/user_guide/assessment.rst

 certain minimum quality of service across all groups (such as speech recognition), it is also meaningful to report the worst performance across all considered groups.

-For example, when comparing false negative rate across groups defined by race, we may summarize our findings with a table like the following:
+For example, when comparing the false negative rate across groups defined by race, we may summarize our findings with a table like the following:

 .. list-table::